 RUBS – Customized Ratio Utility Billing Systems

 Multifamily Utility Company offers a variety of customized Ratio Utility Billing Systems (RUBS) for situations where the constraints of space and/or construction do not allow a property to be submetered.
-RUBS can be utilities for almost all utilities including water, wastewater, electric, gas and trash.
+RUBS could be implemented for almost all utilities including water, wastewater, electric, gas and trash.